konveyor/konveyor.github.io/content/Move2Kube/Tutorials/usingCLI.md

 ```

-Now all our applications are accessible on the cluster.
+Now all applications are accessible on the cluster.

 6. Get the ingress to see the URLs where the apps have been deployed to `kubectl get ingress myproject -o yaml`.

-> **Note:** If you deployed to Minikube, make sure to enable the ingress addon.
+> **Important:** If deployed to Minikube, enable the ingress addon.

 ```console
 $ minikube addons enable ingress